Page Contents

 New Student Orientations

 Each summer and winter, New Student Orientations are offered through the Center for Student Success.
 These orientations are intended to provide incoming students and their parents with the information they need to successfully transition to higher education.
-Programming strands for parents and students throughout the day introduce them to a variety of campus departments and staff who provide many types of student services and supports.
+Programming pathways for parents and students throughout the day introduce them to a variety of campus departments and staff who provide many types of student services and supports.
 Information is provided on academic protocols and procedures, athletics, purchasing textbooks, class schedules and student life on campus to name just a few areas.
 Students attend a presentation by faculty in their college/school and have the opportunity to meet with an advisor in their respective college/school (College of Business, College of Science and Humanities, College of Health and Education, New England School of Communications).
-Over 90% of Husson students attend a New Student Orientation day.
+Over 90% of Husson students attend one of the New Student Orientation days.

 Tutoring Center